cchiu727/CPSC-335-Project-Algorithms/Project2/PROJECT_TWO_README.md

 The only thing you need is the cpp files themselves.
 Nothing extra is needed other than basic Linux commands.

 #Installation
 Install this code by simply downloading it and running it normally in Tuffix.
-The commands for running are g++ main.cpp -o main.cpp and ./main
+The commands for running are g++ <FILENAME>.cpp -o <FILENAME> and ./<FILENAME>
+(Note: type your desired file name in place of <FILENAME>)

 #Configuration
 You are allowed to determine how many items appear in the list.
 You can also change the array in subarray problem to try out different outputs.
+For fibRecursive.cpp, it asks the user to input a positive integer n.
+It will output the nth term in the Fibonacci Sequence.
+For fibRatio.cpp, it asks the user to input a positive integer p, and positive integer n. p should be less than n.
+It will output the Fibnoacci sequence starting at the pth term up until the nth term.
+For sumArray.cpp, ADD DIRECTIONS HERE